anvesh4/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 Then I wrote this data to the TidyData.txt file.

+Discarded data:
+The data in the Inertial Signals folder for both the test and the training dataset has been discarded as they have no variable names.

 ## Variables used/created:
 X_test,y_test,subject_test,x_train,y_train,subject_train,features,activity_labels.These variables were created by loading the repsective training and testing data.